tjd1234/cmpt383summer2022/docs/languages/ruby/regex.md

 ```

 Whether or not we count "02" or "-000002" as integer strings depends upon the
-application we're using them for.
+application we have in mind.

 For the sake of this example, lets suppose we *don't* want any extra leading
 0s, i.e. strings like "02" or "-000002" *don't* count as integer strings.

 How can we modify `int_str_regex` and `exact_int_str_regex` to match only
 integer strings without extra leading 0s?
-It can help to describe what we want
+It helps to describe what we want in
-in English:
+English:

 	An integer string without extra leading 0s consists of 1 or more digits in
 	sequence, optionally starting with a "-".
 The first digit can't be 0.